hsindorf/local-flora-quiz/README.md

 ## MVP

 - Press "Start Quiz"
-- Picture and 2 text boxes show up.
+- Picture and 3 text boxes show up.
-- Fill in and click "submit" and it checks answer and gives points
+- Fill in and click "submit" and it checks answer, shows correct/incorrect, gives points
-- replace textbox with correct answer in red/green
 - replace submit with next to go to next question
 - shows score at the end and correct/incorrect answers